scopplestone/Recipes/docs/soup/zucchini.md

 1. Step

     Finely dice onion, coarsely cut zucchini into pieces and finely chop or press garlic clove.

+1. Step

-    Sauté the onion dices in heated butter for a few minutes, add the garlic, continue sautéing and finally add the zucchini and continue cooking until lightly browned.
+    Sauté the onion dices in heated butter for a few minutes, add the garlic, continue sautéing and finally add the zucchini and continue cooking for 5 minutes.

 1. Step